ga-wdi-pvd/express-mongoose/readme.md

 ![Delete 2](/img/delete-2.png)

-### Refactor: Extract to Files

-> Should this be a You Do?
-An I Do or We Do if there is time at end of lesson?
-Do we expect to get to this point in the lesson?

 ## Homework

 ## To Do
-* CFU's
-  - Node terms: `require`, `module.exports`, etc. throughout lesson
 * Express Forms: do they need their own section?
 * More on body-parser...
 * Request-response cycle prompts for features.